-John Dryden, 1631-1700.
-A noted English writer, who was made poet laureate by James II.
-On the expulsion of James, and the accession of William and Mary, Dryden lost his offices and pensions, and was compelled to earn his bread by hterary work.
+John Dryden, 1631-1703, was a noted English writer, who was made poet laureate by James II.
+On the expulsion of James, and the accession of William and Mary, Dryden lost his offices and pensions, and was compelled to carn his bread by literary work.
 It was during these last years of his life that his best work was done.
 His "Ode for St. Cecilia's Day" is one of his most celebrated poems.
 His prose writings are specimens of good, strong English.